Boussau/boussau.github.io/tutorials/TP3_JC_PhylogenyReconstruction/index.md

 We will assume that all possible labeled, unrooted tree topologies have equal probability.
 This is the `dnUniformTopology()` distribution in RevBayes.
-Note that in RevBayes it is advisable to specify the outgroup for your study system if you use an unrooted tree prior, whereas other software, *e.g.*, MrBayes uses the first taxon in the data matrix file as the outgroup.
+Note that in RevBayes it is advisable to specify the outgroup for your study system if you use an unrooted tree prior, whereas other software, such as MrBayes, use the first taxon in the data matrix file as the outgroup.
 Providing RevBayes with an outgroup clade will enable the monitor writing the trees to file to orient the topologies with the outgroup clade at the base, thus making the trees easier to visualize.